Airline Ticket Pricing Strategy: A Look Into Cathay Pacific’s Pricing🛬

 If your business has bought AI-powered pricing, then basically the new mission of a pricing team is to teach the system everything they know about pricing.
 Make sure your pricing team is teaching it well and not just passing on all legacy pricing structures and unhelpful cost plus thinking.

-Tips to help a pricing teamwork with AI-powered pricing systems:
+Tips to help your pricing team work with AI-powered pricing systems:

 First, you need to train the system to perform simple pricing admin tasks by doing lots of manual and often boring price reviews multiple times a day and every single day.